Skip to contents

 control_group

-Which units to use the control group.
+Which units to use as the control group.
 The default is "nevertreated" which sets the control group to be the group of units that never participate in the treatment.
 This group does not change across groups or time periods.
 The other option is to set group="notyettreated".
 In this case, the control group is set to the group of units that have not yet participated in the treatment in that time period.
 This includes all never treated units, but it includes additional units that eventually participate in the treatment, but have not participated yet.

 anticipation